 Where the court determines there is a prima facie case but concludes it is inappropriate to inflict any punishment, or inflict any punishment other than a nominal punishment, the court must dismiss the charge and order the release of any person in custody: s 20BA(2), (3).
-The court must have regard to the character, antecedents, age, health or mental condition of the person, the extent (if any) to which the offence is of a trivial nature or the extent (if any) to which the offence was committed under extenuating circumstances: s 20BA(2).
+The court must have regard to the character, antecedents, age, health or mental condition of the person, the extent (if any) to which the offence is of a trivial nature or the extent (if any) to which the offence set s 20BA(2).